brianclements/hgen/CONTRIBUTING.md

     etc.

+* If you are working on a particular issue, include that number in your topic
+  branch:

+    `git checkout -b develop/123-fixing-an-issue develop`

 #### For All Projects
 * Please avoid working directly on the "master" branch.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
+* Please use spaces for all indentation and alignment, _no tabs_.
 * Make sure your commit messages are in the [proper format][3]:

 ````